16 Things to Buy From a Pawn Shop

 9. Video games

-Gamestop stores have a “pre-owned guaranteed to work policy” and a seven day money-back guarantee.
+Gamestop stores have a “pre-owned guaranteed to work policy” and a seven-day money-back guarantee.

 10. Comic books

-I wouldn’t suggest selling your comic books to a pawn shop, simply because most shops don’t have employees who specialize in comics and know what they’re worth.
+I wouldn’t suggest selling your comic books to a pawn shop simply because most shops don’t have employees who specialize in comics and know what they’re worth.

-To get a top-dollar price when you sell your comic books, you probably want to go to a comic store specialty shop.
+To get a top-dollar price when you sell your comic books, you probably want to go to a comic store or specialty shop.

 However, you might be able to find some good deals when looking to buy comic books at a pawn shop.
-Not all pawn shops will take comic books – for the reason mentioned above.
+Not all pawn shops will take comic books for the reason mentioned above.
+But if you find one that does, you might get a good deal.

 11. Antiques